The Three Phases of A Narcissistic Relationship Cycle: Over-Evaluation, Devaluation, Discard

 This mind fuck is deliberate and they will keep feeding you crumbs of attention, just enough to keep you emotionally invested and available to cater to their every need.

 At some point one of two things will happen: either they will find a new target and begin phase one with them, thus ignoring you completely, or you will have had enough of his psychotic abuse and you will take control and put an end to it, thus ushering In phase three.

 It is almost baffling to watch the ease at which a Narcissist can pull away from his partners.
 Many targets are left asking themselves, “Did he ever love me?
 Did I mean anything to him?”
 The simple answer is no. No one means anything to him.
 Women are only a means to an end – to obtain the much needed Narcissistic Supply.
 Once your usefulness has run its course, you will be discarded abruptly and cruelly, without warning.

 Trying to get over a relationship with a Narcissist is extremely difficult.
 Once it is over the target is usually an emotional wreck, whose self-esteem has been annihilated by the persistent demeaning behavior, insults and cruelty of the Narcissist.
-Depending on when she was able to break free, the target maybe a shadow of her former self, with a lot of work ahead of her to rebuild her shattered self-image.
+Depending on when they were able to break free, the target maybe a shadow of their former self, with a lot of work ahead of them to rebuild their shattered self-image.

 All former targets must be vigilantly on guard, because a Narcissist always reserves the right to revisit a former source of supply, no matter how much time has passed or how badly they’ve behaved.

-Once you have broken free you must close the door on any and all contact, because if you don’t you’re headed back to a watered down version of Phase One – lather, rinse, repeat.
+Once you have broken free you must close the door on any and all contact, because if you don’t you’re headed back to a watered down version of Phase One – over and over and over again.